pfizer-opensource/sit2standpy/paper/paper.md

 ``PySit2Stand`` is an open source Python package that uses novel algorithms to first detect Sit-to-Stand transitions from lumbar-mounted accelerometer data, and then provide quantitative metrics assessing the performance of the transitions.
 A modular framework is employed that would allow for easy modification of parts of the algorithm to suit other specific requirements, while still keeping core elements of the algorithm intact.
+As gyroscopes impose a significant detriment to battery life due to power consumption, ``PySit2Stand``'s use of acceleration only allows for only one sensor to collect days worth of analyzable data.

 # Mathematics